kupoback/shell_scripts/README.md

 Version 0.2

 * Added in `wp plugin update --all` to update all plugins on `clique_wp.sh`
-* Added in auto activate for WP-Accessibility and MainWP-Child
+* Added in auto activate for WP-Accessibility
 * Added in conditional for additional plugin activation on `clique_wp.sh`

 Version 0.1